-Susan is highly skilled and experienced in evaluating and negotiating solutions for environmental issues relating to transactions, permitting, and property development.
-She has advised purchasers, sellers, lenders, and developers of property with hazardous waste or environmental permitting issues for 33 years on thousands of transactions.
-Susan devises successful strategies to secure the permits and approvals needed to transfer and develop contaminated properties.
-She has deep expertise in advising national retail chains on the acquisition, redevelopment and financing of Brownfield sites throughout the country.
-Susan has also contributed to ASTM International’s development of environmental standards.
+For 34 years, Susan has helped clients solve environmental issues relating to transactions, permitting, and property development, advising purchasers, sellers, lenders, and developers of property with contamination or environmental permitting issues on thousands of transactions.
+She has deep expertise in advising national retail chains on acquisition, redevelopment, financing and sale leaseback of Brownfield sites throughout the country.
+Susan has been actively involved with the American Society for Testing and Materials International in the development of various environmental standards.

-In addition to real estate transactions, she coordinates and conducts diligence for all types of corporate transactions, assessing risks, evaluating and negotiating environmental insurance, and structuring transactions in order to effectively allocate environmental risk.
+In addition to real estate transactions, Susan counsels clients in connection with all types of corporate transactions, assessing environmental issues and developing solutions, evaluating and negotiating environmental insurance, and structuring transactions in order to effectively allocate environmental risk.

 Susan represents clients in negotiations with state and local environmental agencies, and has represented manufacturing and other industrial businesses with respect to a wide variety of environmental matters, including state and federal air quality, storm water discharge, wetlands, petroleum storage tanks, Chapter 91, groundwater withdrawal, asbestos, lead paint, indoor air, and other regulatory compliance issues.

 Her particular emphasis is on advising national retail store and restaurant chains on the acquisition and redevelopment of Brownfield sites throughout the country.
 She assists in the purchase, cleanup, and development of individual properties, and then in financing multistate property portfolios through sale/leaseback and other mechanisms, also counseling clients on disclosure and working with rating agencies on environmental issues.